Last Updated on

 The reason I thought about trying this seed again is that most birds that visit my feeders, as well as the squirrels and groundhogs, have learned over the years to eat safflower.
-So where I used to be able to switch some of the feeders from sunflower to safflower when the annoying late winter and early spring flocks of Common Grackles, European Starlings, Red-Winged Blackbirds and Brown-Headed Cowbirds came through, that doesn’t work anymore.
+So where I used to be able to switch some of the feeders from sunflower to safflower when the annoying late winter and early spring flocks of “blackbirds” (Common Grackles, European Starlings, Red-Winged Blackbirds and Brown-Headed Cowbirds) came through, that doesn’t work anymore.

 1) Will Nuisance Birds Avoid Nutra-Saff?

-I was thinking about how thee birds learned to eat safflower over time and wondered if they would have to learn to eat Nutra-Saff.
+I was thinking about how these flocks learned to eat safflower over time and wondered if they would have to learn to eat Nutra-Saff.
 In other words, would these flock birds be at least initially turned off by this version of safflower and leave the feeders alone?

 And at the same time, would the regular birds be willing to give Nutra-Saff a try as it is basically a different version of the regular safflower that they like and eat year round?
 This could solve a problem for me.

 If the flock birds turned up their beaks at it, but the Northern Cardinals liked it, I could put the Nutra-Saff in at least some of the feeders and not have the cardinals always being blocked from feeders by more dominant visiting birds.